top of page

 C++ library for pattern-based time-point generation of recurring tasks

-FireDaemon Synkronize is a static C++ library for Microsoft Windows and macOS that allows you to generate recurring timepoints to support task scheduling based on blueprint patterns.
+FireDaemon Synkronize is a static C++ library for Microsoft Windows that allows you to generate recurring timepoints to support task scheduling based on blueprint patterns.
 Tasks are often planned and performed repeatedly, recurring at regular intervals.
 The Synkronize C++ library, generates timepoints according to simple yet powerful blueprint patterns.
 Those timepoints are then typically consumed to schedule recurring tasks.
 Tasks can be any computer-based activity that requires automated recurring scheduling at specific timepoints including version checking, calendar reminders, execution of a specific program or script, starting or stopping of a Windows service or macOS daemon.
 FireDaemon Pro uses FireDaemon Synkronize to provide Windows service scheduling functionality.
 The benefit of using FireDaemon Synkronize over other libraries such as Boost.Date_Time is that Synkronize offers far simpler code that is semantically meaningful in relation to time point iteration and generation.

 C++ Library for Pattern Based Timepoint Generation of Recurring Tasks